 - 2 cups heavy cream

-- 1 tbsp dark rum or vanilla extract
+- 1 tablespoon dark rum or vanilla extract

 - 1 4-ounce package instant butterscotch pudding mix